Choosing and Maintaining Your Perfect Lawn

 At ALM, we understand the pride you take in having a beautiful home and believe that your lawn plays an important role in your home’s appearance.
 When you invest time, money, and effort into growing a lush green lawn, you want to make sure you’re giving it the best care possible.
 That’s why we’ve put together tips and tricks for choosing the right type of grass and for keeping it healthy year-round.
-Check out our tips like:

 Hampton Roads is in an area called the “transition zone”, meaning that both warm and cool-season kinds of grass can grow here, but that means there’s no perfect choice for this climate.
 A few factors to take into consideration when choosing which type of grass to pick include:

-- The particular environment you live in.
+- The environment that you live in.

 - How much lawn maintenance you’re willing to put in.